 Well, this trip didn’t start quite the way I thought it would.
-I was feeling rather exhausted standing there in the gate area waiting to board this flight to Seoul, all thanks to that rogue flock of birds who happened to be in the wrong place at the wrong time several hours earlier.
+I was feeling rather exhausted standing there in the gate area waiting to board this flight to Seoul, all thanks to that rogue flock of birds that terminated my very first United 747-400 Polaris Business Class experience several hours earlier.
 Gone was the giddy excitement I was feeling earlier in the day, now replaced by a rumbling stomach and a strong desire to lay down and hibernate like a bear.

 I’m a trooper though, and it takes a lot to get me down, so I did my best to stay positive and look forward to what was sure to be an amazing ride on my last united 747.
 At least I hoped it was my last one…there are only so many birdstrikes I can handle in one day.